Q: How will COVID-19 affect the 2020 season?

 Q. How much is this going to cost?

-A. The team dues of $175 for the season includes the Downingtown Mountain Biking Team uniform.
-The PA League (PICL) and National Association (NICA) fees are combined at $300 to cover race fees, insurance, and other league-sponsored offerings.
-We plan on organizing fundraising and sponsors to support our team.
+A. Team and league dues vary from year to year.
+Click on Join the Team to see a dues breakdown for this season.
+We often organize fundraising and seek sponsors to support our team.
 Oh, and you'll also need a bike!
 If you're on the Downingtown Mountain Biking Team you'll receive a team discount from our sponsoring bike shops.
 If you don't have a bike yet, prices for a good, entry-level bike start at around $500.

 Q. What is a race day like?